risk-first/website/menagerie/Scarcity-Risk.md

 [Opportunity Risk](Scarcity-Risk#opportunity-risk) is really the concern that whatever we do, we have to do it _in time_.
 If we wait too long, we'll miss the [Window Of Opportunity](https://en.wikipedia.org/wiki/Window_of_opportunity) for our product or service.

-Any product idea is necessarily of it's time:  the [Goal In Mind](Glossary#Goal-In-Mind) will be based on observations from a particular [Internal Model](Glossary#Internal-Model), reflecting a view on reality at a specific _point in time_.
+Any product idea is necessarily of its time:  the [Goal In Mind](Glossary#Goal-In-Mind) will be based on observations from a particular [Internal Model](Glossary#Internal-Model), reflecting a view on reality at a specific _point in time_.

 How long will that remain true for?
 This is your _opportunity_:  it exists apart from any deadlines you set yourself, or funding options.
 It's purely, "how long will this idea be worth doing?"